davidKercher170/davidkercher170/README.md

 ![header](https://capsule-render.vercel.app/api?type=venom&color=gradient&height=220&section=header&text=Welcome%20to%20my%20Github!&fontSize=45&animation=fadeIn&stroke=000000)

-- 🔭 I’m currently working on _Heir to Olympus_, an IOS Strategy game set in Mythological Greece.
+- 🔭 I’m currently working on:
+  -  _Heir to Olympus_, an IOS Strategy game set in Mythological Greece.
+  -  An Analysis of Recent Anomaly Detection Algorithms.
-- 🤔 I’m currently reading about new approaches to Reinforcement Learning and Anomaly Detection.
+- 🤔 I’m currently reading about:
+  -  New Approaches to Reinforcement Learning
+  -  Attention Mechanisms in Residual Convolutional Networks.
-- 👯 I’m looking to collaborate on game development with inteligent AI.
+- 👯 I’m looking to collaborate on game development with inteligent AI!
-- 📫 How to reach me: daveek170@gmail.com
 - ⚡ Fun fact: I love anything outdoors.
 Some of my most productive coding has been done in the mountains.
+- 📫 How to reach me: daveek170@gmail.com

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">